BrcmPatchRAM -- RehabMan fork

 To be used for OS X 10.11 or newer.

 This kext is a simple injector... it does not contain a firmware uploader.
-Try this kext if you wish to see if the built-in firmware uploader in 10.11+ will work for your device.
+Try this kext if you wish to see if your device will work without a firmware uploader.

 Do not use any of the other kexts (BrcmPatchRAM, BrcmPatchRAM2, BrcmFirmwareRepo, or BrcmFirmwareData) with this kext.